treeverse/lakeFS/docs/integrations/duckdb.md

     lakefs://<repository>/<branch>/object/path/foo.parquet

 The DuckDB query editor is provided by [DuckDB WASM](https://github.com/duckdb/duckdb-wasm).
-It will be used to render and provide querying capabilities for any objects of the following types:
+It renders and provides querying capabilities for any objects of the following types:

 * Parquet
 * CSV